Soundbendor/concert-program-streamlit/README.md

 * Load more concert data, including program images and NLP data.
 * Automate concert programs loading into database.
-* Host database on the cloud
+* Host database on the cloud.

 <a name="future_work"/>
 ## Contributors